DevMountain/alexa-instructions/README.md

   `var Alexa = require('alexa-sdk')`

 1. First, we're going to create the Intent Schema for our action.
+You shouldn't include this in your index.js file since we'll be copying it into a form on the Alexa developer site later.
+For now, just save it in a file somewhere else inside your project.
 The Intent Schema is a JSON object that tells the Alexa service the actions our application will handle.
-When you set up your Alexa skill on the Alexa Developer Portal, you'll need to have your schema ready.
-For now, just save it in a .js file inside your project.
 Here is the Intent Schema for the skill we're going to make in this project:

     ```
     {